sihyun-yu/Ogogada/Reports/DP2/[DP2] Ideation.md

 After this, we picked top 3 HMW questions with a few criteria.
 Here are our criteria for choosing top 3 questions.

 * Fits to the persona we set?
-* Encourages users easy, fast learning?
+* Encourages users for easy, fast learning?
 * Makes the user not stressful?

 Using these, we selected these 3 questions.
 We denote how these questions fit well with our criteria.

 * HMW make learning working at POS like a game?
 (Create an analogy from need or context)

-> 1. Game is definitely not stressful.
+> 1. Game is definitely not stressful, and our persona likes fun things.
 > 2. It helps more focusing on learning, can leads to fast, efficient training for new workers.

 * HMW make all pre-worked workers and managers be able to educate new part-time workers with POS (ID unexpected resources)

-> 1. There was no official way for them to teach POS to new workers.
-(From insight we found)
+> 1. From insights we have found, there was no official way for them to teach POS to new workers.
-> 2. Many new workers also have no one to learn POS.
+> 2. Many new workers have no one to learn POS.
 > 3. Direct help will help workers for efficient learning.

 * HMW make convenient POS?
 (Remove the bad)